cabforum/cabforum.org/README.md

 # cabforum.org website

 > [!TIP]
-> For more detailled instructions please see the wiki: https://wiki.cabforum.org/books/forum/chapter/website
+> For more detailed instructions please see the wiki: https://wiki.cabforum.org/books/forum/chapter/website

 ## Adding new post such as ballots and minutes